tintin305/Space-Debris-Tracker/Notes.md

 Determine the power that is present in the side lobes.
 I do not believe that it is worth using a binomial array, even though it reduces the side lobes, you still have to consider how the power system is structured.
 How do you distribute the amplifiers?
 Do you then have a case where you have a multitude of differently sized amplifiers in order to reduce the cost?

+Apply some form of taper for the amplitude over the area of the array.
+In order to reduce the sidelobes, you must find a happy medium between gaussian distribution and a standard distribution.

+Determine an acceptable dB level for the biggest sidelobes.
+Check for the power in the lobes and their direction (if they are pointing in dangerous areas or not).
+Another way to specify the first sidelobe level is to assume a maximum object size at the lowest altitude and then determine the gain for this sidelobe at which the signal is below acceptable levels.

 # Costing

 Derek recommends going to see the Hartebeespoort array to ask about costings and stuff like that.